pagkly/Zed/Investopedia4/Historical Cost Definition.md

 ### Asset Depreciation

-Furthermore, in accordance with [[accounting conservatism]](https://www.investopedia.com/terms/a/accounting-conservatism.asp), asset [[depreciation]](https://www.investopedia.com/terms/d/depreciation.asp) must be recorded to account for wear and tear on long-lived assets. [[Fixed assets]](https://www.investopedia.com/terms/f/fixedasset.asp), such as buildings and machinery, will have depreciation recorded on a regular basis over the asset's [[useful life]](https://www.investopedia.com/terms/u/usefullife.asp).
+Furthermore, in accordance with [[accounting conservatism]](https://www.investopedia.com/terms/a/accounting-conservatism.asp), asset [[depreciation]](https://www.investopedia.com/terms/d/depreciation.asp) must be recorded to account for wear and tear on long-lived assets. [[Fixed assets]](https://www.investopedia.com/terms/f/fixedasset.asp), such as buildings and machinery, [[Will|will]] have depreciation recorded on a regular basis over the asset's [[useful life]](https://www.investopedia.com/terms/u/usefullife.asp).
 On the balance sheet, annual depreciation is accumulated over time and recorded below an asset's historical cost.
 The subtraction of [[accumulated depreciation]](https://www.investopedia.com/terms/a/accumulated-depreciation.asp) from the historical cost results in a lower net asset value, ensuring no overstatement of an asset's true value.

 ## Asset Impairment vs. Historical Cost

 Independent of [[asset depreciation]](https://www.investopedia.com/terms/d/depreciation.asp) from physical wear and tear over long periods of use, impairment may occur to certain assets, including intangibles such as [[goodwill]](https://www.investopedia.com/terms/g/goodwill-impairment.asp).
-With asset impairment, an asset's fair market value has dropped below what is originally listed on the balance sheet.
+With asset impairment, an asset's fair market value has dropped below what is originally [[Listed|listed]] on the balance sheet.
 An asset impairment charge is a typical restructuring cost as companies reevaluate the value of certain assets and make business changes.

 For example, goodwill must be tested and reviewed at least annually for any impairment.
 If it is worth less than carrying value on the books, the asset is considered impaired.
 If it has risen in value, no change is made to historical cost.
 In the case of impairment, the devaluation of an asset based on present market conditions would be a more conservative accounting practice than keeping the historical cost intact.
 When an asset is written off due to asset impairment, the loss directly reduces a company's profits.